iceblade112/oldosuserver/README.md

 Import the SQL file and change `web/includes/sql.php`.
 The `web` folder goes in the root of the web server.

 ### Setting up the client
-Redirect `osu.ppy.sh` to your server's IP using the hosts file
+Redirect `osu.ppy.sh` to your server's IP using the hosts file.

 ## Other information